Author: Khaled Diab

 • Khaled Diab

 Khaled Diab is an award-winning journalist, blogger and writer who has been based in Tunis, Jerusalem, Brussels, Geneva and Cairo.
 Khaled also gives talks and is regularly interviewed by the print and audiovisual media.
-Khaled Diab is the author of two books: Islam for the Politically Incorrect (2017) and Intimate Enemies: Living with Israelis and Palestinians in the Holy Land.
+Khaled Diab is the author of two books: Islam for the Politically Incorrect (2017) and Intimate Enemies: Living with Israelis and Palestinians in the Holy Land (2014).
 In 2014, the Anna Lindh Foundation awarded Khaled its Mediterranean Journalist Award in the press category.
 This website, The Chronikler, won the 2012 Best of the Blogs (BOBs) for the best English-language blog.
 Khaled was longlisted for the Orwell journalism prize in 2020.
-In addition, Khaled works as acting communications manager for the European Environmental Bureau (EEB), an NGO based in Brussels.
+In addition, Khaled works as communications director for an environmental NGO based in Brussels.
 He has also worked as a communications consultant to intergovernmental organisations, such as the EU and the UN, as well as civil society.
 Khaled lives with his beautiful and brilliant wife, Katleen, who works in humanitarian aid.
-The foursome is completed by the minis: Iskander, their playful, smart, charming, sociable and adorable son, and Sky, their playful, charming, mischievous and footballing cat.
+The foursome is completed by Iskander, their smart, creative and artistic son, and Sky, their mischievous and footballing cat.
 Egyptian by birth, Khaled’s life has been divided between the Middle East and Europe.
 He grew up in Egypt and the UK, and has lived in Belgium, on and off, since 2001.
 He holds dual Egyptian-Belgian nationality.

 Steve Bannon is being amplified, not silenced